shravi24/100-days-of-JAVA/log.md

 Went through below concepts :</br>
 Working on creating classes and writing functions for my food ordering project

-**Thoughts:**I learned a lot of concepts and acquired confidence through tasks.
+**Thoughts:** I learned a lot of concepts and acquired confidence through tasks.

 **Link to work:** </br>
-Going to add link ..
+Once this project week is completed, I'll include a link.

 You did it!!
 Happy Coding !!